B.C. Archaeology

 The mosque of Mohamed Ali Pasha in the citadel

-Today we tour the Old City of Cairo and see the awe inspiring buildings of the medieval Islamic Period.
+This morning we tour the Old City of Cairo and see the awe inspiring buildings of the medieval Islamic Period.
 Highlights include the monumental 19th Century Mosque of Mohamed Ali in the Citadel of Saladin and the impressive 14th Century Mosque of Sultan Hassan.
-The day ends in the Khan el-Khalili markets with time set aside for last minute shopping.
+There is time in the Khan el-Khalili markets for last minute shopping.
+We head to Cairo International Airport for our flight to Australia in the late afternoon.

 We arrive back in Australia in the afternoon.